-Change in intent write-downs were \$48 million, \$100 million and \$204 million in 2012, 2011 and 2010, respectively.
-The change in intent writedowns in 2012 were primarily a result of ongoing comprehensive reviews of our portfolios resulting in write-downs of individually identified investments, primarily RMBS and equity securities.
-The change in intent write-downs in 2011 were primarily a result of ongoing comprehensive reviews of our portfolios resulting in write-downs of individually identified investments, primarily lower yielding, floating rate RMBS and municipal bonds, and equity securities.
+Change in intent write-downs were \$143 million, \$48 million and \$100 million in 2013, 2012 and 2011, respectively.
+The change in intent write-downs in 2013 were primarily related to the repositioning and ongoing portfolio management of our equity securities.
+The change in intent write-downs in 2012 were primarily a result of ongoing comprehensive reviews of our portfolios resulting in write-downs of individually identified investments, primarily RMBS and equity securities.
+The change in intent write-downs of individually identified investments, primarily a result of ongoing comprehensive reviews of our portfolios resulting in write-downs of our portfolios resulting in write-downs of individually identified investments, primarily a result of ongoing comprehensive reviews of our portfolios resulting in write-downs of individually identified investments, primarily lower yielding, floating rate RMBS and municipal bonds, and equity securities.

-Sales generated \$536 million, \$1.34 billion and \$686 million of net realized gains in 2012, 2011 and 2010, respectively.
+Sales generated \$819 million, \$536 million and \$1.34 billion of net realized capital gains in 2013, 2012 and 2011, respectively.
+The sales in 2013 primarily related to equity securities in connection with portfolio repositioning and ongoing portfolio management and municipal and corporate fixed income securities in conjunction with reducing our exposure to interest rate risk in the Property-Liability portfolio.
 The sales in 2012 primarily related to corporate, municipal and U.S. government and agencies fixed income securities and equity securities in connection with portfolio repositioning.
 The sales in 2011 were primarily due to \$1.11 billion of net gains on sales of corporate, foreign government, U.S. government, ABS, U.S. Agency and municipal fixed income securities and \$202 million of net gains on sales of equity securities.

-Valuation and settlements of derivative instruments net realized capital gains totaling \$24 million in 2012 included \$11 million of losses on the valuation of derivative instruments and \$35 million of gains on the settlements of derivative instruments.
+Valuation and settlements of derivative instruments generated net realized capital losses of \$10 million in 2013, net realized capital gains of \$24 million in 2012 and net realized capital losses of \$396 million in 2011.
+The net realized capital losses on derivative instruments in 2013 primarily composed of losses on equity futures used for risk management due to increases in equity indices and losses on credit default swaps due to the tightening of credit spreads on the underlying credit names.
 The net realized capital gains on derivative instruments in 2012 primarily included gains on credit default swaps due to the tightening of credit spreads on the underlying credit names.
-In 2011, net realized capital losses on the valuation and settlements of derivative instruments totaled \$396 million, including \$291 million of losses on the valuation of derivative instruments in 2011 primarily included losses on the settlements of derivative instruments.
+The net realized capital losses on derivative instruments in 2011 primarily included gains on credit default swaps due to the tightening of credit spreads on the underlying credit names.
 The net realized capital losses on derivative instruments in 2011 primarily included losses on interest rate risk management due to decreases in interest rates.
-As a component of our approach to managing interest rate risk, realized gains and losses on certain derivative instruments are most appropriately considered in conjunction with the unrealized gains and losses on the fixed income portfolio.
-This approach mitigates the impacts of general interest rate changes to our overall financial condition.